With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 It's also tough to gauge the actual size of the animal from the video.
 It does look large, but there is no point of reference.
 By some accounts, Yetis are several feet shorter than the North American Sasquatch, so it may not be that surprising if it appeared human-sized.
 And, of course, it could be a juvenile.

-On the other hand, what does seem out of place is that it appears to be having a bit of trouble negotiating the terrain, which we presume is its natural environment.
+However, what does seem out of place is that it appears to be having a lot of trouble negotiating the terrain, which we presume is its natural environment.
 Would a Yeti really struggle so much in deep snow?

 Maybe, in certain conditions, but remember that this clip is supposedly shot by human hikers who are managing to negotiate the same snowy landscape.
 How are they making it along okay, yet the Bigfoot is struggling?

 Before you skip to the bottom of the page and find out if the clip is real or not, take a hard look at the video and decide what you think.
 Convincing, or not?

 Does the Video Look Like Real Evidence of Bigfoot?